-Some comments about Lagrange multipliers in Table 3:
+Some comments about the Lagrange multipliers in Table 3:

-- 1. Generation limits: We still see a non-zero Lagrange multiplier on the P{g1} lower limit, as before, but the Lagrange multiplier on the P{g4} lower limit has become zero, reflecting that P{g4} had to increase and come off of its lower limit to compensate for the decrease in P{g2} necessary to redispatch around the P{B3} constraint. - 2.
-Branch limits: The Lagrange multiplier on the P{B3} upper bound is 86, and after dividing by 100 to change from per-unit to MW, it is 0.86 \$/MW-hr, reflecting the improvement in objective function that can be obtained from increasing the P{B3} branch limit by 1 MW (from 0.30 per-unit to 0.31 per-unit). - 3.
-Branch flows: The Lagrange multiplier on the P{B3} flow (the P{B3} equality constraint) is $0.08610^3$ =86, and after dividing by 100 to change from per-unit to MW, it is 0.86 \$/MW-hr, reflecting the improvement in objective function that can be obtained from increasing the flow in this branch by 1 MW (from 0.30 per-unit to 0.31 per-unit).
-It makes sense that the Lagrange multiplier on the flow would be the same as the Lagrange multiplier on the branch limit.
+- 1. Generation limits: We still see a non-zero Lagrange multiplier on the $P{g1}$ lower limit, as before, but the Lagrange multiplier on the $P{g4}$ lower limit has become zero, reflecting that $P{g4}$ had to increase and come off of its lower limit to compensate for the decrease in $P{g2}$ necessary to redispatch around the $P{B3}$ constraint. - 2.
+Branch limits: The Lagrange multiplier on the PB3 upper bound is 86, and after dividing by 100 to change from per-unit to MW, it is 0.86 \$/MW-hr, reflecting the improvement in objective function that can be obtained from increasing the PB3 branch limit by 1 MW (from 0.30 per-unit to 0.31 per-unit). - 3.
+Branch flows: The Lagrange multiplier on the $P{B3}$ flow (the $P{B3}$ equality constraint) is $0.08610^3=86$ , and after dividing by 100 to change from per-unit to MW, it is 0.86 \$/MW-hr, reflecting the improvement in objective function that can be obtained from

-4. Nodal prices: The Lagrange multipliers on the equality constraints corresponding to the 4 nodes are the nodal prices.
+- increasing the flow in this branch by 1 MW (from 0.30 per-unit to 0.31 per-unit).
+Observe that the Lagrange multiplier on the flow is the same as the Lagrange multiplier on the branch limit. - 4.
+Nodal prices: The Lagrange multipliers on the equality constraints corresponding to the 4 nodes are the nodal prices.
 Without transmission constraints, these prices were all the same, at 12.11 \$/MW-hr, a price set entirely by the generator at bus 2 since it was the bus 2 generator that responded to any load change.
 But now they are all different, with only bus 2 price at 12.11 \$/MW-hr.
 This difference reflects that, because of the transmission constraint, a load increase at one bus will incur a different cost than a load increase at another bus.